 Full-time Training and University of Washington Registration: Predoctoral trainees must be registered for a minimum of 10 credits for AU, WI, and SP quarters, and 2 credits for SU quarter, as required by the graduate school.
 Trainees are required by the NIH to pursue research training (research, independent study, coursework) on a full-time basis, devoting at least 40 hours a week to the program.

 Taxability of stipends: Generally speaking, tax is not withheld from the portion of salary funded by the training grant, but trainees typically owe tax on this income in April.
 You are strongly encouraged to attend one of the UW tax workshops held each spring.
+Additional information is available on the Genome Sciences website.

 Continued support: Awardees may apply for an additional year of support contingent upon satisfactory academic and research progress and a genomics-related research program compatible with the goals of the training grant.
 Predoctoral trainees are typically supported for no more than two years.
+You will be contacted for the following items:

 Citizenship: The training fellowships are available only to citizens of the United States or foreign nationals holding Permanent Resident Visas (alien registration receipt card I-151 or I-551).

 Research ethics: Fellowship awardees are required under the terms of the training grant to attend ethics training provided by the Department of Genome Sciences.
-This training generally takes place during Spring Quarter each year; trainees are not required to attend until they begin their third year of graduate school.
+This training generally takes place during Spring Quarter each year; trainees are not required to attend until they begin their second year of graduate school.
 Trainees who have previously attended the Biomedical Research ethics series sponsored by the School of Medicine are exempt from this requirement.

 Course requirements: Trainees are expected to complete a course load that will provide them with a broad background in genomics.
 They are also required to regularly attend a seminar series (for instance, the Genome Sciences seminar series) that will cover both current research in the trainee’s area and increase the trainee’s knowledge of other areas of genomic research, as well as a journal club/research-in-progress series as part of their training.
 All trainees are required to attend any mini-symposia organized for GTG trainees and faculty.
 Continued support is contingent on active participation in these series.
 Elective courses are required as specified by a student's home department.